Ray-Knight representation of flows of branching processes with competition by pruning of L\'evy trees: Introduction and main results

+the genealogy of which was studied by Le {\it et al.} \cite{PWL} and Pardoux and Wakolbinger \cite{PW} when $-\alpha\geq 0$, by means of approximations with discrete logistic processes.
+Extensions of those works to much general drift terms were developed in \cite{BaP} and \cite{Px}, but still in the diffusive branching case.

 The competition dynamics implicit in equation \eqref{flow lb} is determined by an ordering of the population.
 Indeed, if the complete population is identified with the positive half-line, we are implicitly assuming that an individual at $x>0$ can only be killed ``from below'', i.e. by the fraction of the population in $[0,x)$, at rate given by $g(x)$.
 The downward drift $G(Z_t(v))=\int_0^{Z_t(v)} g(u) \diffd u$ thus corresponds to the total rate of killing at time $t$ in the population started from size $v$ at time $0$.
-This picture is similar to the point if view adopted in \cite{PWL,PW} to establish a genealogical representation for the logistic Feller diffusion, which we further discuss later.
+This picture is similar to the point of view adopted in \cite{PWL,PW} to establish a genealogical representation for the logistic Feller diffusion, which we further discuss later, along with other relations between our work and \cite{PWL,PW,BaP,Px}.

-Although one can already read the genealogy structure in \eqref{flow lb}, our main aim here is to describe this genealogy using a L\'evy CRT, that is, in a manner analogous to the Ray-Knight theorem for CSBP.
+Although one can already read genealogical structure in \eqref{flow lb}, our main aim here is to describe this genealogy using a L\'evy CRT, that is, in a manner analogous to the Ray-Knight theorem for CSBP.
 Following \cite{LGLJ} and \cite{DLG}, we next recall in details that result and introduce some basic objects we require.